Bill MacMillan MVP 1964-65

 There were several other star players on the Saints that season under coach Jack Kane Jr. Saint Dunstan’s went 10-1 to capture first place in the league standings and six points ahead of second place St. F.X.

-Five members of the team would later become coaches with the UPEI Panthers in future years.
+Four members of the team would later become coaches with the UPEI Panthers in future years.
 Players Jack Hynes, Vince Mulligan, Bill MacMillan and Gordie Whitlock would all return as coaches.
+Jack Kane also continued on as coach when SDU became UPEI in 1969.

 MacMillan and Mulligan made the first team all-stars in the Maritime Conference - Mulligan on defense and MacMillan on the forward line.